yachub/vmpooler-provider-vsphere/README.md

 To update the `Gemfile.lock` run `./update-gemfile-lock`.

 Verify, and update if needed, that the docker tag in the script and GitHub action workflows matches what is used in the [vmpooler-deployment Dockerfile](https://github.com/puppetlabs/vmpooler-deployment/blob/main/docker/Dockerfile).

+## Submitting Issues

+Please file any issues or requests in Jira at <https://puppet.atlassian.net/jira/software/c/projects/POOLER/issues> where project development is tracked across all VMPooler related components.

 ## Releasing